 Junip uses flows to make it easy for you to visualize what is being sent to your customers & when.

-In your Messages > Flows section of Junip, you'll find the flows that we use to automatically send messages to your customers, which helps keep things easy for you and seamless for the customer.
+In the Flows section of your Junip admin, you'll find the flows that we use to automatically send messages to your customers, which helps keep things easy for you and seamless for the customer.

 We'll be covering a couple of topics in this guide: